Icinga/icinga-powershell-framework/doc/130-JEA/01-JEA-Profiles.md

 ## What can Icinga for Windows JEA and what can't it do

 Icinga for Windows provides `Cmdlets`, to automatically build a JEA profile based on your installed Icinga for Windows components.
-Each single used `Cmldet` is being analyzed and checked for commands being executed, to ensure plugins have access to all required tools to properly execute them and return the plugin information.
+Each single used `Cmdlet` is being analyzed and checked for commands being executed, to ensure plugins have access to all required tools to properly execute them and return the plugin information.

 ### No hundred percent security